arvdsar/MQTT_NeoPixel_Status_Multiple_Improved/README.md

 Each LED Pixel is a Red, Green and Blue led.
 Each drawing up to 20 mA.
 So a bright white pixel draws 3 x 20 mA = 60 mA.
 All 12 LED Pixels on full white means a current draw of 720 mA.
 The Wemos D1 onboard power regulator can handle max 500 mA.
 So with 200 instead of 255 as max and not using white pixels it should be fine.

+### 3.2.4.
+Single Status ###
+When you enable 'single status' it means that the whole ledring shows only the status of 1 MQTT topic (some/thing/1).
+If you deselect the 'single status', each led will represent a seperate topic (some/thing/1 up to sime/thing/12)

 ## 3.3.
 Change configuration ##
 Browse to the IP of your device and login with `admin` and the `AP Password` which you have initially set.
 It will show the current setting and a link to the configuration page.
 Once you visit this page the device will show the led offset indicator.